Powered by MOMENTUM MEDIA

 The Deputy PM also ruled out commenting on reports that Chinese state-owned defence manufacturer Norinco was also interested in acquiring Avibras.

-DefendTex's negotiations to acquire the Brazilian missile manufacturer are a rare opportunity for a veteran owned Australian company to secure more than 60 years of guided weapon technology, intellectual property and expertise, according to DefendTex chief executive officer Travis Reddy.
+DefendTex’s negotiations to acquire the Brazilian missile manufacturer are a rare opportunity for a veteran-owned Australian company to secure more than 60 years of guided weapon technology, intellectual property and expertise, according to DefendTex chief executive officer Travis Reddy.

 “The question is if China can see the value in the acquisition, with all of its industrial capacity, why can’t Australia see it?”
-Mr Reddy said.
+Reddy said.

 “With Australian government support, we can establish a cost-effective missile manufacturing capability in Australia that will employ around 500 workers, keep the profits in the country, thereby generating exports and tax revenue," Reddy added.

 “Most importantly, we will have the manufacturing capability to defend ourselves in a time of conflict.
-(This is) one of those rare opportunities where there is no downside for the Australian Government.”
+(This is) one of those rare opportunities where there is no downside for the Australian government.”

 You need to be a member to post comments.
 Become a member for free today!